-WEST, CENTRAL AFRICA & MAGHREB
+WEST, CENTRAL AFRICA

-R-Logistic operates through a network of Agencies on the African continent.
+R-Logistic operates through a network of assets and agencies on the African continent.

-R-Logistic supports its clients in their core business (mining, oil & gas, industrial, agricultural, commodity trading and military logistics support) with innovative and integrated multimodal transport solutions.
+R-Logistic supports its clients in their core business (mining, oil and gas, industrial, agricultural, commodity trading, military logistics support, and cold chain) with innovative and integrated multimodal transport solutions.

-We provide bulk & conventional terminal management services.
-We are currently running port terminals in West Africa with efficient flow management operations across the supply chain, profiting from the wider group synergies between China & Africa.
+We provide bulk and conventional terminal management services.
+We are currently running port terminals in West Africa with efficient flow management operations across the supply chain, profiting from the wider Group synergies between China and Africa.